pma/amqp/README.md

     {:ok, chan} = Channel.open(conn)
     setup_queue(chan)

-    # Limit unacknowledged messages to 10
+    # Limit unacknowledged messages to 10.
     :ok = Basic.qos(chan, prefetch_count: 10)
-    # Register the GenServer process as a consumer
+    # Register the GenServer process as a consumer.
     {:ok, _consumer_tag} = Basic.consume(chan, @queue)
     {:ok, chan}
   end

-  # Confirmation sent by the broker after registering this process as a consumer
+  # Confirmation sent by the broker after registering this process as a consumer.
   def handle_info({:basic_consume_ok, %{consumer_tag: consumer_tag}}, chan) do
     {:noreply, chan}
   end

-  # Sent by the broker when the consumer is unexpectedly cancelled (such as after a queue deletion)
+  # Sent by the broker when the consumer is unexpectedly cancelled, such as
+  # after a queue deletion.
   def handle_info({:basic_cancel, %{consumer_tag: consumer_tag}}, chan) do
     {:stop, :normal, chan}
   end

-  # Confirmation sent by the broker to the consumer process after a Basic.cancel
+  # Confirmation sent by the broker to the consumer process after a Basic.cancel.
   def handle_info({:basic_cancel_ok, %{consumer_tag: consumer_tag}}, chan) do
     {:noreply, chan}
   end